monGanti/javascript-prac/docs/myNotes.md

 var lastname = prompt("what is your lastname?") console.log(lastname);

-## Loops
+## Loops in ES5
 1.) if else
 2.)
 Switch
 3.)
 Terneray :  var drink = age>18?'beer':'juice';
 4.) for : for(i=0,i<array.lenght;i++){}
 5.) forEach : Array.foreach(function(current,index,array){}) //this will go through all the array elements in the given array 6.) map : Array.map(function(current,index,array){}) //this will create a new copy of the given array and goes the actions mentioned within it

+## Loops in ES6
+1.) forEach :   a.
+Array.forEach(cur => {})
+                b.
+Array.forEach(results) // where results is a function itself such as which takes 1 argument and forEach will send each argument from the array to this function
+                //const results = r =>{}

-7.) for of : for (const cur of array){ } //this loop can take continue and break commands and also have benefits of forEach method, so it is a beautiful combination of forEach and for loop
+2.) for of :  a. for (const cur of array){ } //this loop can take continue and break commands and also have benefits of forEach method, so it is a beautiful combination of forEach and for loop

+** Note: forEach or for of can always send current,index,array as well

 ## Objects and Functions
 refer to specific chapters as JS is all about these two main topics